GarlGuo/wentao-homepage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Wentao Guo is a CS PhD student at Princeton University.
 His research advisor is [Prof. Tri Dao](https://tridao.me/).
 He obtained his both master's and bachelor's degrees in Computer Science from Cornell University.
+He mainly works on the intersection of hardware efficiency and ML model architecture design.

 {style="text-align: justify;"}